Treatment philosophy

 The good news in all of this is that we live in a remarkable time of increasing knowledge about how to treat all of these problems.
 Even if we haven't had the opportunity to "intercept" problems during growth and development, the techniques and treatments available today are so much more efficient and comfortable than ever before!

 Sometimes the tooth enamel is the weakest link, and the teeth get worn unevenly or excessively or will crack and break.
-Sometimes the ligaments and joints are the weakest link, and the jaw joints will pop, click, or grind and the patient will often experience head, neck and/or facial pain.
+Sometimes the ligaments and joints are the weakest link, and the jaw joints will pop, click, or grind and the patient will often experience head, neck, and/or facial pain.
 Sometimes the periodontal tissues are the weakest link, and periodontal disease will cause gum recession, bone loss, loose teeth, and eventually tooth loss.

-Perhaps most importantly, we need to recognize that dental malocclusions are often are a symptom of underlying health concerns.
-The things we find attractive in our future mates are actually markers of health and longevity, signs that that mate will be around for the decades that it will take to raise our children (we humans do mate for life).
+Perhaps most importantly, we need to recognize that dental malocclusions are often a symptom of underlying health concerns.
+The things we find attractive in our future mates are markers of health and longevity, signs that that mate will be around for the decades that it will take to raise our children (we humans do mate for life).
 Flat bellies, broad shoulders, healthy skin, broad smiles; you get the picture.
-Crooked teeth and bad bites are often actually markers of airway issues that can have significant long term health effects.
-My diagnosis and treatment plans include an analysis of how the dental malocclusion developed, how these conditions are affecting the patient now, how they might affect my ability to correct (and retain) the malocclusion, and what the long term overall health effects might be for the patient.
+Crooked teeth and bad bites are often actually markers of airway issues that can have significant long-term health effects.
+My diagnosis and treatment plans include an analysis of how the dental malocclusion developed, how these conditions are affecting the patient now, how they might affect my ability to correct (and retain) the malocclusion, and what the long-term overall health effects might be for the patient.

 -MBF